radius-project/bicep-types-aws/artifacts/bicep/aws/aws.bedrock/default/types.md

 ## BedrockEmbeddingModelConfiguration
 ### Properties
 * **Dimensions**: int: The dimensions details for the vector configuration used on the Bedrock embeddings model.
+* **EmbeddingDataType**: string: The data type for the vectors when using a model to convert text into vector embeddings.

 ## BedrockFoundationModelConfiguration
 ### Properties